Strangebrewer/strangeblog/server/Planning.md

   - a list of news and data sources I like (the one from my spread sheet)
   - an explanation of what these sources are for (for me) and how I went about compiling the list

 ## DONE:
+- setup search by date range
+- search by category works, but it needs to be tied together with the reset button below the nav
 - Add functionality for allowing friends to see all posts instead of just the public ones
   - it could also be an "acl" array field on the schema:
     - "admin"